Solving Relationship Crisis by understanding the Group Mind

 Start solving your relationship problems by asking yourself: ‘What am I predicting?’

 Once you both start to turn that into a habit, you’ll have a change of making it work.
 This time on your own terms!
+Go to Relation Emotion Therapy and Coaching for the English page about this subject.

 Through circumstance solving relationship issues has become part of my mission.
 It is my believe that this is a crucial element for partners to have a real chance of staying together.
 Solving the troubling emotions that get into the way of connecting.
 It is my experience that relationship trouble has deep impact on our personal lives.
 I am looking for ways to teach and share my knowledge about this important topic.
 Based on very new neuro-scientific research I developed new material that is proven to be effective.